microsoft/vscode-docs/docs/languages/java.md

 Before you start, you must have the Java SE Development Kit (JDK) on your local environment.
 To run the VS Code for Java extension, Java SE 11 or above version is required; for projects, VS Code for Java supports projects with version 1.5 or above.
 For how to configure, refer to [Configure JDK](/docs/java/java-project.md#configure-jdk).

 For developers new to Java or new to VS Code, we provide a Getting Started experience.
-Once you've installed the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), you can open the Getting Started experience from within VS Code with the **Java: Getting Started** command from the Command Palette.
+Once you've installed the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), you can open the Getting Started experience from within VS Code with the **Java: Getting Started** command from the Command Palette.
 Open the Command Palette (`kb(workbench.action.showCommands)`) and type "Java: Getting Started".

 ![Java Getting Started](images/java/getting-started.png)